 Bring all of the forms you already filled out (but haven’t signed yet) to your appointment.
-In addition to those, you will need several other documents, such as a foreign passport and US birth certificate (if applicable).
+In addition to those, you will need several other documents, such as a foreign passport and a US birth certificate (if applicable).

 When scheduling your appointment, double-check which documents you will need.

 When you arrive for your renunciation appointment, an official will review your documents.
 They will also interview you to ensure you are acting voluntarily and understand the consequences of renouncing your citizenship.

 If everything goes as planned, you will pay the renunciation fee and sign the various documents you’ve prepared.
 You will also sign an “oath of renunciation,” which finalizes your decision to renounce your US citizenship.

 Even after signing an oath of renunciation, you will still be considered a US person for tax purposes until you file a final tax return using IRS Form 8854.

 How Much Does It Cost to Renounce US Citizenship?

 The State Department charges a flat fee for renouncing US citizenship, which is currently $2,350.
 Depending on your tax status, you may also have to pay additional taxes when renouncing your citizenship.

 Once you renounce your US citizenship, you will no longer be subject to US taxation.
 However, you will have to resolve any outstanding income tax debts first, and you may also have to pay the exit tax.
 Let’s look at some of the most common tax implications of renouncing US citizenship.

 Outstanding Income Tax Debts